IBMTechSales/klp-workshop-labs/4310-TX-WebSphere_Automation/README - lab works but needs sections removed.md

     You learned how to use the automated fix deployment capabilities to easily fix vulnerable servers directly from the IBM WebSphere Automation UI.

-    You learned that WebSphere Automation provides a detailed history of fixes applied to each registered server, including information about when each issue was detected, when and how it was fixed, and how many days servers were exposed.
+    You learned how to demonstrate the date that a vulnerability was detected, and the date that the fix was applied.
+WebSphere Automation provides a detailed history of fixes applied to each registered server, including information about when each issue was detected, when and how it was fixed, and how many days servers were exposed.

     <br/>